Coveros-GitHub-Sandbox/selenified/README.md

 ```
 -Dtest-suite=my-test-suite.xml
 ```
+There is a sample testng build file included named `sample.xml` which points to the included sample tests
 #### Application URL
 This is the default URL that all tests should run against.
 This value can be overridden in each test, class, or even suite (see below).
 ```